dfellis/queue-flow/readme.md

 ## API Reference

-queueFlow consists of a helper function and its methods for initially constructing a queueFlow object, and the default queueFlow consructor and its methods (privileged and prototypal).
+queue-flow consists of a helper function and its methods for initially constructing a queue-flow object, and the default queue-flow consructor and its methods (privileged and prototypal).

 ### ``q`` Accessor/Constructor Helper